 At some point most of you will have to spend a holiday with someone who is your own personal energy vampire.
 Here’s are my 5 tips for getting through it:

 - Laugh it off.
 The holidays are not the best time to resolve family conflicts.
 But having a sense of humor can go a long way.
-Recently, my friend Susie told me that her mother fell and was experiencing some sore muscles.
-Susie had a significant and painful sports-related injury that she was healing from, but she went to visit her mother and cooked dinner for the family.
-When Susie’s father asked how Susie was feeling, Susie’s mother snapped, “Hey guys, this is about me!”
+Recently, my friend Susie told me that her mother had fallen and was experiencing some sore muscles.
+Susie, herself, was healing from a painful sports injury and related medical procedure.
+While Susie was cooking Thanksgiving dinner for her family, Susie’s father asked how she was feeling.
+Susie’s mother snapped, “Hey guys, this is about me!”
 Susie responded in a jovial tone, “Yeah, Dad.
 How dare you ask about me!”
 Everyone laughed, and the family was able to enjoy their meal.
 If it’s too difficult to laugh, try getting outside frequently for some fresh air.

 - Load up on self-love.
 Remember that you can’t heal a vampire.
 Focus on loading up on lots of self-love before and after you are in their presence.
 Check out Matt Kahn’s videos on YouTube such as “Raising Your Vibration.”

 - Say “no.” Vampires are good at making you believe that something is wrong with you.
 Saying “no” when your vampire tries to force you to engage in a conversation or activity that causes you stress lets them know that your feelings and emotions matter and that you are willing to stand up for yourself.
 You do not need to be confrontational.
 Simply say “no” or “no, thank you” and change the subject or leave the room for a bit.
-Hold your truth in your heart, whether or not your personal vampire validates it.
+Hold your truth in your heart, whether your personal vampire validates it or not.

 - Distance yourself.
 After the holiday, take a break from your personal vampire, even if that person is a sibling or parent.
 If the holiday was particularly hard for you, you can write a letter telling your vampire what you feel.
 You don’t have to send it.